 This also applied to logout.
 Keycloak provides single-sign out, which means users only have to logout once to be logged-out of all applications that use Keycloak.

-If your users authenticate to workstations with Kerberos (LDAP or active directory) they can also be automatically authenticated to Keycloak without having to provider their username and password again after they log on to the workstation.
+If your users authenticate to workstations with Kerberos (LDAP or active directory) they can also be automatically authenticated to Keycloak without having to provide their username and password again after they log on to the workstation.

 Enabling login with social networks is easy to add through the admin console.
 It's just a matter of selecting the social network you want to add.
 No code or changes to your application is required.